Posts Tagged ‘Digital Britain’

 Years ago when I worked for Mitel there was a story that a politician running for election as Prime Minister of Ontario ran on a manifesto of getting rid of speed cameras.
 Apparently he won with a large majority.

 Here’s a tip for those running in the next UK General Election.
-Promise Next Generation broadband for all by 2012.
+Promise Next Gen broadband for all by 2012.
 It a guaranteed election winner and the cost is also neither here nor there.

 PS the link is to a Spanish online service – I used Google Translate to read it - it is brilliant.

-Parliament tv Digital Britain stitch up
+Parliament TV Digital Britain Stitch Up

 Representatives of BT, Vtesse, The TalkTalk Group, and Avanti Communications appeared before an AdHoc Committee of the Department of Business, Innovation and Skills yesterday.

-The guests appeared to support the 2Mbps target for Universal Service and moreover kept repeating the phrase Universal Service “Commitment” as opposed to Universal Service “Obligation”.
+The guests appeared to support the 2Mbps target for Broadband Universal Service and moreover kept repeating the phrase Universal Service “Commitment” as opposed to Universal Service “Obligation”.
 As readers will be aware Digital Britain Minister Stephen Timms has already reaffirmed that USO is where the Government is at.
 The panelists may have had their own agenda here or not keeping up with the times.

 I also hear “we don’t need faster broadband today”, “we should let the free market decide”, “it is very difficult to say what people will do with higher speeds”, “it wouldn’t be public money well spent”.